By Mark Sass, High School Teacher & Executive Director of Teach Plus Colorado

 - Believe that some student data should be used in a teacher’s evaluation, and recommended 30%of a teacher’s evaluation should be based on multiple measures of student achievement data.

-Currently there are three pieces of legislation making their way through the Colorado Legislature related to teacher evaluation.
-Two of these bills attempt to completely gut or severely undermine teacher evaluation by removing student growth data and allowing for any potential disruption to learning (no matter the size or scope) to pause or remove essential elements of evaluation.
+Currently, there are three pieces of legislation related to teacher evaluation making their way through the Colorado Legislature.
+Two of these bills attempt to completely gut or severely undermine teacher evaluation by removing student growth data and allowing for any potential disruption to learning (no matter the size or scope) to pause or remove essential evaluation elements.

 The third bill responds to teachers’ feedback on evaluation and updates this process accordingly.
 Specifically, SB22-070:

 - Increases financial support for districts to provide free training to all evaluators.
 Additionally, schools will be required to have multiple evaluators to ensure educators can request a different evaluator if needed.

 - Aligns evaluations with professional development as well as opportunities for additional certification or differentiated roles.